Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-However, if there is one thing we can learn from social psychology, it is that values are complex and nuanced.
-It is only sometimes straightforward for humans to specify their value taxonomies explicitly.
-While many research ethicists working in the field of value-sensitive design~(e.g.~\cite{vandenHoven2015}) have been explicitly eliciting relevant value concepts from stakeholders, asking that the users of technologies undertake such a process (as in the case of the uHelp app) may be too demanding in practice.
-In addition to identifying abstract value concepts, explicitly specifying value relations, importance, and formal semantics is an even more significant challenge.
+While many research ethicists working in the field of value-sensitive design (e.g., \cite {vandenHoven2015}) have been explicitly eliciting relevant value concepts from stakeholders, we believe that asking stakeholders to undertake such a process (as in the case of the uHelp app) may be too demanding in practice.
+Furthermore, identifying abstract value concepts, explicitly specifying value relations, importance, and formal semantics, as well as how these might change or conflict, is an even more significant challenge.
+In our experience, only some stakeholders are ready to specify some value aspects, such as value concepts, relations, or importance.
+This is why we propose to develop AI that can help identify values aspects from observing past interactions, and present them to stakeholders for review and refinement.
+This human-AI collaboration enables the development of robust, adaptive value taxonomies without requiring full manual specification.